Kavus Torabi: Early life

-Torabi was born in Iran to an Iranian father and an English mother.
-His family moved to Plymouth, UK, when he was eighteen months old; originally planning to return once his father had made sufficient money, but ending up settling permanently following the 1979 Islamic revolution in Iran.
+Torabi was born on 5 December 1971 in Tehran, Iran to an Iranian father and an English mother.
+His family moved to Plymouth, UK, when he was eighteen months old; originally planning to return once his father had made sufficient money, but ending up settling permanently following the 1979 Iranian Revolution.
 "Most" of Torabi's relatives remain in Iran, but he himself has never returned.

 Torabi remembers that his family were not particularly musical (although his mother knew a few guitar chords) but that he himself was interested in music from an early age (in particular the music from TV shows).
 Torabi taught himself music by inventing his own form of notation and using it to score out the theme from CHIPS.
 When he was seven, his family bought a piano and he used it as a compositional tool – already writing songs of his own, he showed little interest in learning those of others.
 From 1980, he became interested in pop music (initially becoming inspired by Brian Setzer and the Stray Cats) and began teaching himself how to play guitar.
 Eight years later, aged sixteen, he discovered his main musical touchstone in the form of Cardiacs, although in the interim he had taught himself more about music by sequential obsessions with various other bands and music forms.